 We all managed to adopt good hand-washing hygiene habits during the pandemic, but are you keeping up with them?
 You should wash your hands using warm soapy water for at least 20 seconds and be sure to dry them with a clean towel or hand dryer, at regular intervals throughout the day.

-Hand sanitizer can be used in place of handwashing, but can be less effective as it can reduce the number of microbes on your hands, but won’t remove visible dirt as efficiently – you can find out more from the Centre for Disease Control and Prevention.
+Hand sanitizer can be used in place of handwashing, but won’t eleminate all germs.
+Hand sanitizer can be less effective as it can reduce the number of microbes on your hands, but won’t remove visible dirt as efficiently – you can find out more from the Centre for Disease Control and Prevention.
+If you do have to use hand sanitizer, the advice is to choose one with at least 60% alcohol.
 Remember that soap and water is best.
 You can remind yourself of good hand-washing techniques with our 6 step guide.

 Everything in moderation